Yes, and no, it is a complicated question.

-- After you glazed your onion in the instant pot (fancy word is sautéd), you have not cleaned the bottom properly, and there are still bits of onion and oil.
+- After you glazed your onion in the instant pot (the fancy word is sautéd), you have not cleaned the bottom properly, and there are still bits of onion and oil.

 - There is not enough liquid in the instant pot.
 This can and will cause the temperature to skyrocket almost immediately, as there won’t be enough liquid to turn to steam and create pressure.
 And the result, of course, will be that the food will start to burn.

 - The container inside of an instant pot is not ultimately touching the base.
-This happens mostly when there is some dirt left behind after cleaning on the bottom of an instant pot.
+This happens mostly when some dirt is left behind after cleaning the bottom of an instant pot.

 - Also, there can be a problem related to starch.
 If you are cooking potatoes, for example, or any other starchy ingredient, it can get stuck on the pot’s bottom.
 Starch burns quite fast, so it is easy for potatoes to get stuck at the bottom and start burning.

 For all these scenarios and more, there is instant pot’s overheating protection, which reduces or stops the heating altogether to prevent food from burning.

 There are also temperature sensors checking if there is a correct temperature everywhere.
 If it detects temperature spike like our stuck potatoes, from the previous example.
 The sensor knows that something is not right because it ‘sees‘ that one part of the pot is heating up more than it should, and as with the burning protection, it lowers down the heat to stop this from happening.